-Interior features include a series of 17th century floor slabs to members of the Maidstone family, and to two servants of the Earl of Oxford.
-A painted and gilded royal coat of arms to George III are hung on the north wall of the nave.
-There is a 17th centuiry oak chest and several 12th century windows set high above the north arcade.
+Interior features include a series of 17th-century grave slabs to members of the Maidstone family, and to two servants of the Earl of Oxford.
+A painted and gilded royal coat of arms to George III is hung on the north wall of the nave.
+There is a 17th-century oak chest and several 12th-century windows set high above the north arcade.
 The simple chancel arch is also 12th century.
 The nave roof is an intriguing crown-post design.
 On the wall is an attractive early 17th century memorial to Nathaniel Bacon.

 I'd call St Peters an attractive church, not blessed with an enormous number of historic features, but a church with an ancient and interesting history nonetheless.
-Rather than making a special trip to see it I'd suggest seeing St Peters as part of a longer outing visiting several of the fascinating historic churches in Dedham Vale, like those at Little Horkesley, Wormingford, and Langham.
-To the best of my knowledge the church is normally open daylight hours.
+Rather than making a special trip, I'd suggest seeing St Peter's as part of a longer outing visiting several of the fascinating historic churches in Dedham Vale, like those at Little Horkesley, Wormingford, and Langham.
+To the best of my knowledge, the church is normally open daylight hours.

 Address: Church Street, Boxted, Essex, England, CO4 5SU